 The MGF has several important properties:

 The MGF is particularly useful in finding moments of a random variable, especially in cases where finding the moments directly from the PMF may be difficult or tedious.
 Additionally, the MGF is applicable to both discrete and continuous random variables, providing a unified approach to handling various types of distributions.
-However, not all random variables have a valid MGF for all values of t t ttt, especially when the distribution is heavy-tailed or lacks certain moments.
+However, not all random variables have a valid MGF for all values of tt, especially when the distribution is heavy-tailed or lacks certain moments. \, \, \, Question:- Let 'X' be discrete random variable with PDF:

 then, find the MGF?